University of Hertfordshire: Origins

-The original campus for the university was at Roe Green in Hatfield, where it was founded as a technical college with a particular focus on training aerospace engineers for the aerospace industry that was then prevalent in Hatfield.
+The original campus for the university was at Roe Green in Hatfield, where it was founded as a technical college with a particular focus on training aerospace engineers for the aerospace industry that was then a feature of Hatfield.
 The Gape family of St Michael's Manor in St Albans owned the land at Roe Green from the late 17th century.
 In the 1920s they sold it to Hill, a farmer, who then sold it to Alan Butler, chairman of the de Havilland Aircraft Company who lived at Beech Farm nearby.
 In 1944 he donated 90 acre of land at Roe Green to be used for educational purposes.
 In 1948 building commenced.
-The first principal W.A.J Chapman started on 1 January 1949, and in spring 1952 the 33 full-time and 66 part-time teachers were appointed.
+The first principal, W. A. J. Chapman, began work on 1 January 1949, and in spring 1952 the 33 full-time and 66 part-time teachers were appointed.
 Hatfield Technical College opened with 1,738 students in September 1952, and in December it was formally opened by Prince Philip, Duke of Edinburgh.
 It was the first large technical college to be established in England after the war.
 Students attended the college on part-time or full-time courses.